 Similarly to Anya Taylor Joy’s Thomasin in the Witch, one could read Winslow’s descent into madness as a result of supernatural forces acting through other people.
 In the Witch, it was the satanic influence of Black Philip plying Thomasin’s younger siblings minds with poisonous thoughts.
 In the Lighthouse, Wake acts as the instigator with superstitious tales and a direct warning to stay away from the top of the Lighthouse.

 In this way, the film is a tense and maddening morality play about the dangers of rubbing someone’s nose in about their established customs and lore.
-At the same time, the film also works within the framework of horror movie morality, where an unlikable person gets their comeuppance in the most vicious way.
+At the same time, the film also works within the framework of horror movie morality, where an unlikable person brutally gets their comeuppance.

 However you choose to interpret The Lighthouse, there’s no denying it’s power to enthral and disturb.
 It’s a film that does not walk the tight rope of convention but instead runs at its own frantic and strange pace.